dekuNukem/duckyPad/getting_started.md

 duckyPad should automatically reboot when you press `Save`, and your new scripts will be ready to use!

-If configuring via SD card, insert it back in duckyPad and power it on.
+If configuring via SD card, pop it back and power on.

 * Press a key to execute the corresponding script.